matco/bmp280-adapter/README.md

-# BMP280 adapter for Mozilla Things Gateway
+# BMP280 adapter for WebThings Gateway

 ## Manual installation
 Copy the project folder into ~/.mozilla-iot/addons: